Fighting To Protect Your Trademark

 Rights Associated With Trademark Ownership

 When trademark issues arise, businesses need attorneys comfortable in front of judges and juries.
 Experienced attorneys recognize that winning in the courtroom is usually the product of thorough preparation and trial experience.
-Klein & Wilson, based in Newport Beach, California, is one of the leading trial law firms in Orange County.
+Klein & Wilson is one of the leading trial law firms in Orange County.